1Hive/website/docs/contribute/github.md

 As discussed in the [Projects and Tasks](/contribute/projects-tasks) section of this guide, we use the **Projects** app in the 1Hive organization to coordinate and reward effort on specific tasks which are represented by GitHub issues.

-Currently there is no way to view the funding status of an issue within GitHub, though this should be solved by a github bot in the future.
+Currently there is no way to view the funding status of an issue within GitHub, though this should be solved by a GitHub bot in the future.
 For now, we expect **Curators** to manually attach the `Funded` tag to issues after they have been funded.
 And we expect **Workers** to assign themselves to issues after they have been assigned a task in the Aragon organization.